esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 ### Build a neural network from scratch

-Now we will build a neural network from scratch, and although this sounds like a daunting task, with Keras it is actually surprisingly straightforward.
+We will now build out first neural network from scratch.
+Although this sounds like a daunting task, you will experience that #with Keras it is actually surprisingly straightforward.

 With Keras you compose a neural network by creating layers and linking them together.
 For now we will only use one type of layer called a fully connected